CCE Cooperative Education Program Frequently Asked Questions

 Can international students take part in co-op?

 There are co-op opportunities for international students.
 However, due to the hiring practices, some employers are not able to hire students with visas.
 The number of opportunities for international students varies from semester to semester.
-The CE co-op Coordinator is available to work with international students to help find available opportunities.
+The CCE co-op Coordinator is available to work with international students to help find available opportunities.